Special Educational Needs (SEND) Information Report

 We encourage the young people to form positive relationships with one another.
 This is done through our social curriculum.
 Our social curriculum takes place both onsite as well as at an offsite location.
 Onsite we encourage the pupils to play games and sport during unstructured times.
 We encourage pupils to arrive at school from 8.30 where they have the opportunity to have breakfast with the staff and other young people.
 The pupils receive a hot lunch twice a week.
 They are encouraged to share this meal together whilst seated at the table.
 This aids in developing appropriate social skills.

-Our activities at our offsite locations (Providence and Future Skills) are designed to develop social skills and promote emotional well being.
+Activities at Future Skills, our offsite location, are designed to develop social skills and promote emotional well being.
 These include a selection of sporting, team building and confidence building activities.

 Francis Barber aims to be a safe environment and a place where pupils can grow and develop.
 We take reports of bullying very seriously and act swiftly to address any concerns or allegations of this nature.